Chuangfa-afk/Bathroom_searching/README.md

 # NYC Parks Public Restrooms Interactive Map

+## Problem Discovering

+STOP typing "public bathroom near me" in Google Maps Wouldn't be mad when you are shopping at New York, specially at Manhattan, you find yourself a need of using the bathroom?
+It only to be overwhelmed by the dense crowds and lack of public facilities.
+Instead USE my application nyc-restroom-map to give yourself a plus

 ## Project Overview

 This repository hosts a single-page web application that maps all public restrooms located in NYC parks.
 Users can effortlessly filter restrooms by borough or utilize the search functionality.
 Selecting a restroom on the map displays detailed information, nearby venues, and images of the surrounding area.